top of page

 This Isn’t Fair — And Everyone Knows It

-We are not comparing apples with apples.
+If we’re being honest, we are not comparing apples with apples.

 That’s not opinion.